gruiick/openclassrooms-py/README.md

 # openclassrooms-py
 my openclassrooms courses/tests/whatever

-bunch of unorganised code snipsets for/from OpenClassRooms.
+bunch of more or less organised code snipsets for/from OpenClassRooms.

 Because learning is everything.